Some of the best articles from the world of retail and its supporting industries.

 Monthly Retail Round-Up - July 2018

-With lots of interesting highlights in the world of retail this July, Dressipi, the experts in retail personalisation, have put together our top stories to keep you up to date.
+With lots of interesting highlights in the world of retail this July, Dressipi, the experts in fashion personalisation, have put together our top stories to keep you up to date.

 1) Push for Retailers to Become More Sustainable